Smith-Lemli-Opitz syndrome (SLOS) also known as 7-dehydrocholesterol reductase deficiency, is an inborn error of cholesterol synthesis.

 The condition often results from a mutation in the DHCR7 gene on chromosome 11q12-13 which reduces the activity of 7-dehydrocholesterol reductase.
 Rarely there may be a mutation in chromosome 7q32.1.
-There is then a lack of cholesterol production as well as build up of potentially toxic by-products of cholesterol production which accumulate in the blood and other tissues.
-It was traditionally classified into 2 types although they are not considered to represent the spectrum differing severity.
+There is then a lack of cholesterol production as well as a build-up of potentially toxic byproducts of cholesterol production which accumulate in the blood and other tissues.
+It was traditionally classified into two types although they are not considered to represent the spectrum differing severity.

 It carries an autosomal recessive inheritance 5.

-- low maternal low oestriol 4: although nonspecific
+- low maternal low estriol is non-specific 4

 Treatment and prognosis

-The syndrome carries a poor prognosis with most infants not surviving soon after birth.
+The syndrome carries a poor prognosis with most infants not surviving long after birth.

 - 1. Bromley B, Benacerraf B. Abnormalities of the hands and feet in the fetus: sonographic findings.
 AJR Am J Roentgenol.
 1995;165 (5): 1239-43.
 AJR Am J Roentgenol (abstract) - Pubmed citation